Archaic humans in Southeast Asia: In Java

 The tools that were found within the Java sites are quite different from the Acheulean type that are found in Africa and Europe in which this type of stone tools implicates the H. erectus or Homo ergaster culture.
 Thus, the tools that are found in Java might suggest a different set of the culture of H. erectus between African and Asian regions.
 Swisher et al. (1994) also suggest that these tools developed separately from the Acheulean types and might indicate that H. erectus might migrate out of Africa even before the Acheulean type of tools were developed.
 However, the stone tools found in the Java region are difficult for establishing the age that can link to the H. erectus fossils.
 The research and analyses (tools, deposits, and faunal analyses) above thus suggests that the Javanese fossils are to be placed in the Middle Pleistocene or approximately 1.66 – 0.7 Ma.

 Persistence hunting

-The technique of persistence hunting was the primary hunting tactic of Homo erectus.
-Since most animals were faster than Homo erectus, they had to use other skillsets that countered the speed of these animals such as persistence and stamina.
-These Homo erectus hunters would chase their prey until the prey ran out of stamina.
-However, hunting like this led to dehydration because of constant movement in hot weather causing Homo erectus hunters to lose a maximum of 10% of their body mass in water weight.
+The technique of persistence hunting has been suggested as an important hunting tactic of Homo erectus.
+Since most animals were faster than Homo erectus, they would have had to use other skillsets that countered the speed of these animals.
+One such option is to ambush or surround or entrap animals, or to herd them into traps or over cliffs.
+Another is to use the superior persistence and stamina of humans to exhaust prey in some extended chase, until their prey was immobilised by exhaustion, where it could then be easily killed with hunting weapons.

+However, long chases would have led to dehydration because of constant movement in hot weather causing persistence hunters to lose a maximum of 10% of their body mass in water weight.
 Studies by scientists show that Homo erectus could persistence hunt for a maximum of 5 hours before they would become too dehydrated.
-Homo erectus would use their stamina and long-distance running capabilities in order to chase their prey until it died of exhaustion.
-Thus, it can be said that Homo erectus were hunters that had to use their stamina and determination to hunt rather than their physical prowess.